Preliminary analysis

 Architecting consists of the following activities:

-3. Select existing implementations for standard subsystems.
+3. Select existing implementations for standard components.

-4. Decide how subsystems interact.
+4. Decide how components interact.

 flowchart TB